I was born and raised in New Jersey. From my

 changing waste products into useful and decorative items.
 In addition,

 my art form can be appreciated by both the blind and the sighted.
+I get

 my inspiration for my baskets from pottery, the beauty of the forest